Inheritance Law

 2. Bank Accounts

-Heirs can access deceased's bank accounts with certificate of inheritance.
+Heirs can access the deceased's bank accounts on the basis of the certificate of inheritance.
 Banks typically request:

 3. Company Share Transfer

-- Shares are transferred to heirs via company general assembly process,
+- Shares are transferred to the heirs through the company's general assembly process,

-- Inheritance arrangements in articles of association apply first,
+- Inheritance provisions in the articles of association take precedence,

-- Inheritance share transfer is relatively easy in joint stock companies,
+- The transfer is relatively straightforward in joint stock companies,

-- Other partners' approval may be needed in limited companies.
+- The approval of the remaining partners may be required in limited liability companies.

 Inheritance and Transfer Tax

-In Turkey, inheritance and transfer tax is paid for free transfer of inheritance.
-Tax:
+In Turkey, inheritance and transfer tax is levied on the gratuitous transfer of an estate.
+The tax:

-- Calculated on value falling to heir's share,
+- Is calculated on the value passing to each heir's share,

-- Tax rate is progressive based on heir's relation to deceased and value transferred,
+- Is applied at a progressive rate depending on the heir's relationship to the deceased and the value transferred,

-For foreign heirs, inheritance tax obligation in home country must also be evaluated; double-taxation issue may arise.
+For foreign heirs, any inheritance tax obligation in the home country must also be considered; a double-taxation issue may arise.

 Inheritance Distribution

-When there are multiple heirs, distribution is done in two ways:
+Where there are multiple heirs, distribution can be achieved in two ways:

 Agreed Distribution

-Heirs may make distribution agreement by mutual agreement.
-This agreement must be in writing; if it includes real estate, must be drawn up by notary.
-Agreed distribution is fast and low-cost route.
+Heirs may enter into a distribution agreement by mutual consent.
+The agreement must be in writing; if it covers real estate, it must be drawn up before a notary.
+Agreed distribution is the faster and lower-cost route.

 Court Distribution

-If heirs cannot agree, distribution lawsuit is filed.
-Court:
+If the heirs cannot agree, a distribution lawsuit is filed.
+The court:

-The result obtained in lawsuit is often less satisfactory for all heirs than agreed distribution; therefore, settlement should be prioritised.
+The outcome obtained through litigation is typically less satisfactory for all heirs than an agreed distribution; settlement should therefore always be the first priority.

 Practical Recommendations for Foreign Heirs

-- Start apostille and translation processes early — these can take months.
+- Start apostille and translation processes early — these can take several months.

-- Plan tax obligations in home country and Turkey together.
+- Plan tax obligations in the home country and Turkey together.

-- Get expert appraisal before paying inheritance and transfer tax — high declared value cannot be reduced later.
+- Obtain an expert valuation before paying inheritance and transfer tax — a high declared value cannot be reduced later.

-- Maintain communication with other heirs — distribution agreement is faster than court.
+- Maintain communication with other heirs — a distribution agreement is significantly faster than court proceedings.

-- Get professional support — foreign inheritance files are technical area.
+- Seek professional support — foreign inheritance files are a technically demanding area.

 Legal Support

-For foreign heirs of assets in Turkey in Antalya, MONA HUKUK holistically manages certificate of inheritance, transfer transactions, distribution agreement, and where needed distribution lawsuit processes.
-From coordination of all formalities including apostille and translation, to representation before Antalya land registry directorates, banks, and tax offices included — we aim for complete access to foreign heirs' rights in Turkey.
+For foreign heirs with assets in Turkey, MONA HUKUK in Antalya manages the full process: certificate of inheritance, transfer transactions, distribution agreements, and — where necessary — distribution litigation.
+From coordinating all formalities including apostille and translation to representing heirs before Antalya land registry offices, banks, and tax authorities, we aim to ensure that foreign heirs gain full access to their rights in Turkey.

 Contact us at contact@monahukuk.com or call +90 (242) 606 14 32 to schedule a consultation in Antalya.